MZASU/MZASU/README.md

 - 👋 Hi, I’m @MZASU
-- 👀 I’m currently interested in:

-     - Computer graphics engine (Vulkan)
+- ⌨️ Currently working on:

      - Neural Networks (see [MZASU/Pandas](https://github.com/MZASU/Pandas)),

-     - OS development
+     - OS development (64bit OS in C)

-     - Have basic knowledge of security

-- 👾 On a quest to master Vim
+- 🍿 Interrested in

+     - Graphics Engine (Vulkan)

+     - Security (cryptography & hacks)
 <!---
 MZASU/MZASU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.